Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Thurrsto, normally, was a guarded kind of gao.
 It came with the territory. *That* one however got his ears moving, and it took him several seconds before his brain managed to get some actual thoughts together.

-"...That’s…egotistical."
+"...That’s... egotistical."

 "Oh, wait ‘till I tell ‘ya the rest.
 Crew got his genetics, too.
 He’s *ancient.* Like, truly, ridiculously fuckin’ ancient.
 Like *predates degrees* ancient."

-Thurrsto sniffed his beer. "...Call me skeptical, but the existence of an unbelievably old Gaoian isn’t *quite* enough to persuade me that Keeda himself is an actual literal person…"
+Thurrsto sniffed his beer. "...Call me skeptical, but the existence of an unbelievably old Gaoian isn’t *quite* enough to persuade me that Keeda himself is an actual literal person..."

 "He’s sterile, too.
 Severe radiation poisoning.
 An’ he’s got some *tricks,* cousin.
 Also, his name is Y!’kiidaa," he said in a suddenly very ancient tone.
 "Got a story, at least."